angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 and Consider, and be able to simply cycle into Oracle.
 If they let you draw Spoils for turn, then responding to Spoils by activating Grindstone will simply cause Spoils to cost you less life.

+## Are You Convinced?

+I don't blame you if you arent't.
+Cast your first Spoils that ends a game you otherwise had wrapped up, and you'll curse this article, its authors and their descendants.
+Losing games because you made a deckbuilding decision that directly led to the loss hurts, no matter how many more games you win because of that choice.
+You just need to desensitize yourself to it, which means you need to cast more Spoils.

+Soon you'll be ONE OF US.